dvngshah/metamask/README.md

-# METAMASK
+# MetaOutlet

-MetaMask is an NFT marketplace that demonstrate a basic Hardhat use case.
+MetaMask is an NFT marketplace that demonstrates a basic Hardhat use case.
 It also uses NextJS and Tailwind CSS.

-Use following commands to run the project:
+Use the following commands to run the project:
 ```
 npm install
 npm run build